Employers review many physical therapy resumes when there is a job opening they are looking to fill.

 Also, make sure you direct the reader to the next page by placing the word "continue" at the bottom of the first page.

 Review, review, and review your resume again!
 Make sure your resume is free of typos and grammar errors, both which make a bad first impression to future employers.

 After you have finished putting your physical therapy resume together, put it away for a day or two.
 If you step away from it for a little bit, you will approach proofreading with a fresh set of eyes.

 It will increase your chances of catching mistakes you might not have otherwise noticed.

 Make sure you read your writing out loud.
 It's amazing the mistakes you catch when you read it aloud versus in your head.

+The cover letter is your chance to introduce yourself to your employer.
+Shifting to a personalized cover letter gives each employer a chance to get to know you prior to reading over your resume.
 A well written cover letter will help you stand out from the general cover letters sent in with most resumes, and intrigue a reader to want to review your resume more closely.